 A loss of solidarity with increasing diversity can also be observed by comparing the nature of society in Scandinavia or Japan with society in America or Brazil.
 In the former countries, people are generally happy to pay taxes because they believe those taxes will help people like them.
 Their answer to the second fundamental political question is that there ought to be strong bonds of solidarity within a nation, like an extended family, and their answer to the first is that who constitutes ‘us’ needs to be tightly controlled.

 The two fundamental political questions are therefore interrelated.
-The first question determines the answers the second question, and vice-versa.
+The first question determines the answers to the second question, and vice-versa.
 It is impossible to decide how much solidarity one should have for other group members until you know who is in the group, and it’s impossible to decide who should be in the group until you decide how much solidarity is expected of each member.

 But until those questions are answered, it’s impossible to decide any other question.
 A person’s position on issues such as how much tax to pay, what social services should be covered, immigration, defence and more, are all functions of their positions on these two fundamental political questions.
 Until you know who counts as ‘us’ and what that entails, it’s impossible to decide anything else.